-- The ACA's MLR standards require insurance carriers to issue rebates to policyholders each year by September 30th if money spent on health activities falls below certain thresholds. - This Alert is most relevant to employers sponsoring fully insured medical plans who receive these annual rebate checks from carriers. - If participants pay any portion of insurance premiums, the same proportion of the MLR rebate is a "plan asset" and should be refunded to participants or used for their benefit within 3 months.
+The ACA's MLR standards require insurance carriers to issue rebates to policyholders each year by September 30th if money spent on health activities falls below certain thresholds.

+If participants pay any portion of insurance premiums, a portion of the MLR rebate is a "plan asset" and should be refunded to participants or used for their benefit within 3 months.